YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ![n_train_valid](./examples/n_train_valid.PNG)

-There are 43 classes/labels avaliable.
+There are 43 classes/labels available.
 This 'n_classes' variable will indicate this size, which will be useful throughout the project.

 ![n_classes1](./examples/n_classes1.PNG)